rya-sge/access-denied/_posts/2024-10-29-shamir-secret-sharing-introduction.md

 ## Shamir’s Secret Sharing in Cryptocurrency Wallets

-Cryptocurrency wallets, especially those managing large amounts of assets, face unique security challenges.
-Cryptocurrency wallets generally store private keys, which are the only means of accessing and transferring digital assets.
+Cryptocurrency wallets, especially those managing large amounts of assets, concentrate all their security into a single item.
+They store private keys, which are the only means of accessing and transferring digital assets.
 If a private key is lost or stolen, the associated funds can be permanently lost.
 This risk has led to the adoption of Shamir’s Secret Sharing for wallet security.

 ### Use Cases in Crypto Wallet Security